citymania-org/cmclient/COMPILING.md

 make
 ```

-For more information on how to use CMake (including how to make Release builds),
+Unlike vanilla OpenTTD this will make a Release build of CityMania patchpack by default.
+If you want debug one use `cmake -DCMAKE_BUILD_TYPE=Debug -DOPTION_USE_ASSERTS=ON ..`

-we urge you to read [their excellent manual](https://cmake.org/cmake/help/latest/guide/user-interaction/index.html).
+For more information on how to use CMake, we urge you to read [their excellent manual](https://cmake.org/cmake/help/latest/guide/user-interaction/index.html).

 ## CMake Options